 Technically nothing.
-Both chocolates must contain a minimum of 35% cacao solids in the US.
-Some manufacturers that make both will often call their sweeter chocolate “semisweet”, although it’s totally arbitrary and they can be used interchangeably in recipes.
+Both chocolates must contain a minimum of 35% cacao solids by the Food and Drug Administration in the United States.
+Some manufacturers that make both will often call their sweeter chocolate “semisweet chocolate.” although it’s a totally arbitrary term and they can be used interchangeably in recipes.

 What’s the difference between bitter and bittersweet chocolate?

-Bitter chocolate contains no sugar, and is often called “unsweetened” or “baking” chocolate.
-In some countries it’s called 100% cacao since it’s composed only of ground up cocoa bean mass.
+Bitter chocolate contains no sugar and is often called “unsweetened” or “baking” chocolate.
+In some countries it’s called 100% cacao since it’s composed only of ground up cocoa beans, and nothing else.
 Because bitter chocolate has no sugar and no added fat (cocoa beans are about half fat), it is more stubborn to melt and may be slightly grainy in custard and ice cream recipes.
 Often that can be mitigated by whirling the mixture in an electric mixer before cooking or churning it.

 Why does chocolate and liquid melted together sometimes become grainy?

 Chocolate is an emulsion, which means when you add something to it, and heat it, you break that emulsion.
 When melting chocolate, make sure you have at least 1 part liquid to 4 parts chocolate.
 So if you have 1 ounce of water and melt it with 8 ounces of chocolate, that won’t work and you’ll end up with a seized, grainy mass.
 You need at least 2 ounces of liquid for 8 ounces of chocolate, or at least 1 part liquid to 4 parts chocolate by weight.

 Pure oil, such as peppermint or essential oils, can be added to chocolate in any quantity since the oil doesn’t break the emulsion like water or other liquids do.

 Can I Use Chocolate Chips for Melting in a Recipe?